smartdevicelink/sdl_evolution/proposals/0279-screen-manager-subscribe-buttons.md

 ### Implementation Notes
 * There will still need to be storage for the blocks and observers, and this will be handled by a new sub-manager.
-* When the first subscription is added for a button, the `SubscribeButton` RPC will be sent, when the last subscription is removed, the `UnsubscribeButton` RPC will be sent.
+* When the first subscription is added for a button, the `SubscribeButton` RPC will be sent.
+When the last subscription is removed, the `UnsubscribeButton` RPC will be sent.
 * The sub-manager will not attempt to check for correct permissions and will just send the request.
-Any errors returned by core will be passed to the observer via the `error`  parameter on the `handler`/`listener`.
+Any errors returned by SDL Core will be passed to the observer via the `error` parameter on the `handler`/`listener`.
 *  The iOS selector can have the following arguments:
     1. A selector with no parameters.
 The observer will be notified when a button press occurs (they will not know if a short or long press has occurred).
     2. A selector with one parameter, (`SDLButtonName`).
 The observer will be notified when a button press occurs (they will not know if a short or long press has occurred).